gggliuye/VIO/docs/deepblue/LM.rst

 The main node in VINS android is : **Estimator_node**.
 Where many fronter functions are defined : functions to run data set test, functions to run in real time.
 Mainly, we have two functions **receive_IMU** and **receive_img**, they will call **img_callback**, **imu_callback**, and **feature_callback** respectively.

 receive_img
-    -> img_callback : call this fcn when receive image.
+     -> img_callback : call this fcn when receive image
-         -> proprecessing : gestion of frequence / error rejcetion judgements -> prcess the image (seperate the process of stereo camera and mono camera) -> calculate feature points -> call feature_callback -> draw track messages to image (tracked points in green, not tracked points in red, etc) -> draw_mainui : call DrawResult class, to draw AR rendering(drawAR) or draw trajectory with map points(Reprojection).
-    -> add more debug infomation to shown image.
+          -> proprecessing : gestion of frequence / error rejcetion judgements -> prcess the image (seperate the process of stereo camera and mono camera) -> calculate feature points -> call feature_callback -> draw track messages to image (tracked points in green, not tracked points in red, etc) -> draw_mainui : call DrawResult class, to draw AR rendering(drawAR) or draw trajectory with map points(Reprojection) -> add more debug infomation to shown image

 Grid table: